-The symptoms of kidney stones may look like other conditions or medical problems.
-Always talk with your healthcare provider for a diagnosis.
+The symptoms of kidney stones may look like other health problems.
+Call your healthcare provider get medical care right away.

 How are kidney stones diagnosed?

-Your healthcare provider will do a history and physical exam.
-You may have other tests including:
+Your healthcare provider will ask about your health history and do a physical exam.
+You may have other tests.
+These include:

 - Intravenous pyelogram (IVP).
-This is a series of X-rays of the kidney, ureters, and bladder with the injection of a contrast dye into the vein.
-It helps find tumors, abnormalities, kidney stones, or any obstructions, and to check blood flow to the kidney.
+This test is a series of X-rays of the kidney, ureters, and bladder with the injection of a contrast dye into the vein.
+It helps find tumors, kidney stones, or blockages.
+It can also check blood flow to the kidney.

-- Computerized tomography (CT or CT scan).
-This is an imaging test that uses X-rays and a computer to make detailed images of the body.
+- CT scan.
+This imaging test uses X-rays and a computer to make detailed images of the body.
 A CT scan shows details of the bones, muscles, fat, and organs.

 - Urinalysis.
-This is a lab exam of urine for various cells and chemicals, such as red blood cells, white blood cells, infection, or excessive protein.
+This lab exam looks at urine for various cells and chemicals, such as red blood cells, white blood cells, infection, or extra protein.

 - Renal ultrasound.
-A noninvasive test in which a transducer is passed over the kidney producing sound waves that bounce off the kidney.
-It sends a picture of the organ on a video screen.
-The test is used to determine the size and shape of the kidney, and to detect a mass, kidney stone, cyst, or other obstruction in the kidney.
+This noninvasive test bounces sound waves off the kidney.
+It sends a picture of the kidney to a video screen.
+This test is used to find the size and shape of the kidney.
+It can also see a mass, kidney stone, cyst, or other blockage in the kidney.

 - Shock waves or extracorporeal shock wave lithotripsy (ESWL).
 This treatment uses a machine to send shock waves directly to the kidney stone.
-This breaks a large stone into smaller stones that will pass through the urinary system.
+It breaks a large stone into smaller stones that will pass through the urinary tract.
 There are 2 types of shock wave machines.
 In one, you sit in a tub of water.
 In the other, you lie on a table.

 - Ureteroscope.
-A long wire with a camera attached to it is inserted into the urethra and passed up through the bladder to the ureter where the stone is located.
-A tiny cage is used to obtain the stone and remove it.
+A long wire with a camera attached to it is inserted into the urethra.
+The wire is passed up through the bladder to the ureter where the stone is located.
+A tiny cage is used to grab the stone and remove it.

-- Tunnel surgery (also called percutaneous nephrolithotomy).
+- Tunnel surgery (percutaneous nephrolithotomy).
 A small cut is made in your back and a narrow tunnel is made through the skin to the stone inside the kidney.
 The surgeon can remove the stone through this tunnel.

 The best ways to prevent kidney stones are:

-- Drink more water.
-Up to 12 glasses of water a day can help to flush away the substances that form stones in the kidneys.
+- Drink more water to prevent dehydration.
+Up to 12 glasses of water a day, or as your healthcare provider advises, can help to flush away the substances that form stones in the kidneys.
 Ginger ale, lemon-lime sodas, and fruit juices are also OK.
+But water is preferred.

 - Limit coffee, tea, and cola to 1 or 2 cups a day.
 The caffeine may cause a rapid loss of fluid.